IOActive/RepoSsessed/README.md

 - Samar Dhwoj Acharya for allowing me to use signatures from his Github Dorks project
 - Michael Henriksen for allowing me to use signature files from his GitRob project
+- Thanks to the creator of <code>ripgrep</code> for making such a nice implementation of grep.

 ### Notes